A Poem About the Duke of Vandals

 corporate whore”

-because he worked for the Archbishop of Salzburg.
+because he worked for the

 After that, then wrote The Magic Flute,